 Three volunteers from the Netherlands (Lionel, Thomas, and Nena) take a well-deserved break from the heat of the day at Lizpal School in Ngando, a slum in Nairobi.

-Luan, Vish and Taylor, UK volunteers, sit down to a tasty lunch provided by the cooks of Lizpal School, after a morning of painting classrooms.
+Luan, Vish and Taylor, volunteers from the UK, sit down to a tasty lunch provided by the cooks of Lizpal School, after a morning of painting classrooms.

-Luan, a classics graduate from the UK, talking to the pupils at a Porridge and Rice school.
-The children love to talk to visitors about their homes and lives.
-The world outside the slums seems so far away to them.
+Luan, a classics graduate from the UK, talks to pupils at a Porridge and Rice school in Ngando.
+The children love to chat to visitors about their homes and lives, and ask visitors about where they come from.

 Kuljit, a founder member and volunteer of the charity, interacts with pupils at Excel School.
 The children love to shake hands, greeting guests with big smiles and "How are you?", one of the phrases they learn very early on at school.